MonikaSzucs/comp-3761-algorithm-analysis-and-design/Class 4/readme.md

     copy C[j..q-1] to A[k..p+q-1]
 else copy B[i..p-1] to A[k..p+q-1]

-Can this eb optimized? (hint i or j maxes out?)
+Can this be optimized? (hint i or j maxes out?)
 - merge function is a helper function
 - it will loop through condition